dungjk/gitbook-drilling/collector/configuration/store.json.md

 | units     | Uses the UOM as a value            | no                                   |               |
 | types*     | Uses the type as a value           |  yes |[ string \| double \| long ]|

-### Configuring WITS0 client or server
+### Configuring WITS0 client

-More details to configure CSV client to send data to Liverig collector, click [here](../protocols/csv.md)
+More details to configure WITS0 client to gather data to Liverig collector, see [WITS protocol](../protocols/wits.md)

 For `store.json` file example above the `sources.xml` file should be something like this: